-- Note 1: Except for LINE BIZ+ Taiwan., Ltd., the investees' information shown above is based on audited financial reports as of December 31, 2023. - Note 2: Pro forma shares are considered if equity securities convertible bonds, warrants, etc. or derivative contracts such as stock options, are converted to shares. - Note 3: Management of the Bank considers that numbers quoted from the unaudited financial statements and other comprehensive income would not have material effect on the Bank's financial statements. - Note 4: Union Capital (Singapore) Holding Pte.
-Ltd., Uflc Capital (Singapore) Holding Pte.
-Ltd. and Tokutei Mokuteki Kaisha SSG15, SSG12 and SSG16 the audited statements of stockholders' equity as of September 30, 2023.
-Kabushiki Kaisha UCJ1 unaudited statements of stockholders' equity as of September 30, 2023. - Note 5: Refers to 1 share of common stock and 13 thousand shares of preferred stock. - Note 6: Refers to 1 share of common stock and 14 thousand shares of preferred stock. - Note 7: Refers to 1 share of common stock and 19 thousand shares of preferred stock. - Note 8: UECL pledged 1,890 thousand shares of Ting Jie Electric Power Inc. as collateral for the syndicated loan.
+- Note 1: Except for LINE BIZ+ Taiwan., Ltd., the investees' information shown above is based on audited financial reports as of December 31, 2024. - Note 2: Pro forma shares are considered if equity securities convertible bonds, warrants, etc. or derivative contracts such as stock options, are converted to shares. - Note 3: Except for UFLIC's recognition of profit and loss on investments based on the financial statements reviewed by CPAs on September 30, 2024, other equity investments using the equity method are recognized for the investments based on the self-settled financial statements on September 30, 2024. - Note 4: Union Capital (Singapore) Holding PTE.
+Ltd., Uflc Capital (Singapore) Holding PTE.
+Ltd., Kabushiki Kaisha UCJ1, Tokutei Mokuteki Kaisha SSG15, SSG12, and SSG16 recognized the profit and loss of investments based on the self-settled financial statement on September 30, 2024. - Note 5: Refers to 1 share of common stock and 13 thousand shares of preferred stock. - Note 6: Refers to 1 share of common stock and 14 thousand shares of preferred stock. - Note 7: Refers to 1 share of common stock and 19 thousand shares of preferred stock. - Note 8: UECL pledged 1,890 thousand shares of Ting Jie Electric Power Inc. as collateral for the syndicated loan.

-BUSINESS RELATIONSHIP AND SIGNIFICANT TRANSACTIONS AMONG THE BANK AND SUBSIDIARIES FOR THE YEAR ENDED DECEMBER 31, 2023 (In Thousands of New Taiwan Dollars)
+BUSINESS RELATIONSHIP AND SIGNIFICANT TRANSACTIONS AMONG THE BANK AND SUBSIDIARIES FOR THE YEAR ENDED DECEMBER 31, 2024